declare-lab/RobustMIFT/README.md

     .
-    ├── IBLIP                   # Implementation code on Instruct-BLIP ├── OFA                     # Implementation code on OFA ├── MultiInstruct           # Code of creating MINS+ ├──llama                # Code to generate augmented instructions using LLaMA ├──mminstr_dataset      # folder to store mins and mins+ dataset └──instruction_data     # folder to store original and generated instruction set ├── LICENSE
+    ├── IBLIP                   # Implementation code on Instruct-BLIP ├── OFA                     # Implementation code on OFA ├── MultiInstruct           # Code to create MINS+ ├──llama                # Code to generate augmented instructions using LLaMA ├──mminstr_dataset      # folder to store MINS and MINS+ dataset └──instruction_data     # folder to store original and generated instruction set ├── LICENSE
     └── README.md